Frequently asked questions.

 TinyMDM is an official Android EMM partner, and hence authorized to use the powerful Google EMM API.
-Being a specialist of Android mobile device management allows us to run perfectly on all Android devices (5 and newer), and to encourage and help businesses reducing their costs (Android devices are cheaper, and thus a more compelling option).
+Being a specialist of Android mobile device management allows us to run perfectly on all Android devices (6 and newer), and to encourage and help businesses reduce their costs (Android devices are cheaper, and thus a more compelling option).

 Android for Work provides additional management features and a secure company container for your Android devices.
 This unifies Android management by removing device manufacturer differences and offers the same management features for all Android devices.

 If you purchase your Android devices from an official Zero Touch Android reseller, this reseller will setup a Zero Touch account for your organization and import the devices ID.
 TinyMDM supports the Zero Touch, i.e. once you have selected TinyMDM as your EMM solution from your Android Zero Touch account, the devices will be enrolled straight out of the box, with no action needed from the end-user, and they will respect the security policies you have defined on TinyMDM.

 No, it is not possible to add and manage paid applications as it is a Google restriction.
 Android for Work doesn't allow the management of those applications.